 What to Expect When Getting a Dental Crown

 Do you have a tooth that’s badly decayed, cracked, or stained?
-If so, one of our dentists may recommend that you get a dental crown to restore your smile.
+If so, one of our dentists in Grand Rapids, MI, may recommend that you get a dental crown to restore your smile.

 A dental crown restores a fragile tooth to its natural strength and appearance.

 Here’s what you can expect during the tooth crown procedure.

 First, you’ll need to schedule a consultation with one of our dentists.
 During your appointment, we’ll take X-rays and one of our dentists will examine the inside of your mouth.
 With this information, they’ll be able to offer a solution to restore the full function and appearance of your smile.
 If our dentist determines that you’re a candidate for a, you’ll move onto the next step.

 Please keep in mind that not everyone is a candidate for a dental crown.
 In general, we always recommend the least invasive course of treatment to restore your oral health.
 For example, you may only need a dental filling to restore a tooth with a small cavity.

 In the end, you won’t know if you need a crown until you see one of our dentists in Grand Rapids, Michigan.